 The Department of Health states that we are not able to provide flu or pneumonia vaccination for our patients who do not fall into the above categories, but we will be able to advise you on where you will be able to obtain the vaccination.

 All women aged 25 to 64 are offered a cervical smear test as part of the national cervical screening programme every 3 years from age 25-49 and every 5 years from age 50-64.
-However, if you are aged 65 or over and have never had a test, you are still eligible and are welcome to book an appointment with the practice nurse.
+Please note you will be invited by the screening programme and we can not take a smear without this invitation.

-If you cannot, or would prefer not to, visit your GP for contraceptive advice, you can book an appointment in one of our family planning clinics with the nurse.
+You can book an appointment with our Practice nurse.
 Alternatively, you can visit one of the local Pharmacies who offer private consultations, and speak with the Pharmacist, especially if you are in need of Emergency Contraception (Morning After Pill).